Repulserator/Data-Science-Journey/AI Chatbot/README.md

 ### Why this?

-I tested multiple embedding indexing and LLM models to create a chatbot that could potentially rival chatgpt, the closest that i got was with Meta LLAMA2 and i am using the 7b version which also performed well for my usecase
+I tested multiple embedding indexing and LLM models to create a chatbot that could potentially rival chatgpt, the closest that i got was with Meta LLAMA2 and i am using the 7b version which also performed well for my usecase.
+I've thrown in an option for users to tinker with different setups and find out what works best for them.

+Ensuring this chatbot is a champ at holding onto context and history has been a top priority so that we at least feel, like we are having a converrsation.
+Moreover, I have also taken into account to optimize execution efficiency; subsequent runs of the bot will benefit from pre-downloaded model instructions and created indexing.
+This approach significantly reduces the time spent on the preparation phase of the conversation chain during repeated executions.

 ### Before you use